Limassol Marina: Company Taxation in Cyprus

 If Tax Authorities deny your audiovisual tax exemption due to the mentioned percentage limitation, taxes will be carried forward and credited within the next five years.

-Income from investments (dividends, interest, and rent) is subject to the Special Defence Contribution tax if your company is a Cyprus tax resident.
-We already learned about SDC for dividends, moving onto passive interest and rent.
+If your company is a Cyprus tax resident, income from investments (dividends, interest, and rent) is subject to the Special Defence Contribution tax.
+We learned about SDC for dividends, moving on to passive interest and rent.

 Receiving interest that matches neither of the two cases is considered 'passive' interest income, which is eventually subject to SDC (without expense deduction) at the rate of 30%.
 'Passive' interest is then, however, exempt from further CIT.